 If we first look at the Input [Noodles covered with boiling water] then that seems to be an obvious Output from the function <To pour boiling water until fill mark>.
 If we then look at the Output [Tender noodles], then that would reasonably serve as an Input to <To stir noodles well>, since the stirring clearly should not begin until the noodles are tender.
 But the Time aspect [2-3 minutes] does not seem to be an Output from any of the six functions in the current version of the model.
 It therefore becomes necessary to introduce a new function that provides this Output.
-That function could be that the user reads the instructions on the lid or, perhaps less straightforward, the writing of the instructions at some earlier time.
-Although it is tempting, the function cannot simply be, e.g., <Instructions> since that is not an action or a verb phrase.
+That function could be that the user reads the instructions on the lid or, perhaps less straightforward, the writing of the instructions> since that is not an action or a verb phrase.
 In the example we will choose to introduce a new function called <To read the instructions> which has the Output [2-3 minutes].
 (As a consequence of that it also seems reasonable to change the name of <To wait for 2-3 minutes> to be simply <To wait until tender>, since the time in which to wait is specified by the Time aspect.)
 The result is a new version of the model which may look as in Figure 4.